Sitecore/jss/docs/data/routes/docs/fundamentals/services/dictionary/overview/en.md

 ## Sitecore endpoints for dictionary data

-You have several options for fetching dictionaries from Sitecore:
+There are several options for fetching dictionaries from Sitecore:

 - [Sitecore Dictionary Service](/docs/fundamentals/services/dictionary/sitecore-dictionary-service),
 - [Sitecore Experience Edge for XM](#sitecore-experience-edge-for-xm) or